-From the Second Sydney Edition of the Festival of Death and Dying, 8-9 October 2017
+From the 2018 Sydney Edition of the Festival of Death and Dying, 8-9 October @ Critical Path

 "The Death and Dying Festival is remarkable.
 Physically the pace of 90 min workshops and 30 min reflection times works well.
 Intellectually there is a very satisfying mix from academic research to frontline medical reality, from philosophical inquiry to hands on community practictioners.
 Reaching beyond words are the workshops exploring movement and meditation.
 My mind, body and spirit came away changed and ideas from this Festival will ripple into my business practice and ultimately into a more compassionate community."
 Joe Flynn, Facilitator, Joe Flynn & Associates

 "'Festival' is the operative word in describing this event.
 Other appropriate words include, informative, fun, entertaining and touching.
 Good souls succour."
 Lee K Curtis, Mindful Transtitions: End of Life Education and Support

 "Anyone who has blood pumping through their veins should go to the Festival of Death and Dying.
 It is not morbid, it actually makes you feel electrifyingly alive.
 Thinking about death throws in sharp relief what you want your life to be about."
 Becca Leaver

 "This conference gave me much to ponder on as I age, and desire to make my death as easy and memorable as possible for those I leave behind."
 MaryAnne CALEO